0xmenna/bdev-snapshot-service/README.md

 ### 4. Perform Writes

-To modify the file, run a simple user space executable in `tests/singlefile_fs/user`:
+To modify the file, build and run a simple user space program in `tests/singlefile_fs/user`:

 ```bash
 cd tests/singlefile_fs/user